teambit/docs/docs/getting-started/initializing-workspace.md

 ## Bit New React Workspace

 :::info Experimental Feature
 This is experimental and may change in the future.
-If your experience any issues with this command please let us know or feel free to use `bit init --harmony` as documented below
+If you experience any issues with this command please let us know or feel free to use `bit init --harmony` as documented below
 :::

 Start a new Bit workspace with a React environment.